cian-gmit-da2020/PandS-Projects/README.md

 - If count<sup>2</sup> is greater than X then we know the square root of X is between count and count - 1.
 - The value of count is assigned to the variable **root**.
 - A while loop ensure that the next section of code will continue until root<sup>2</sup> is equal to X, *within two decimal places*.
-- Then the function uses Newton's square root method, above, to get a much closer approximation of the square root value and returns that value ending the fuction
+- Then the function uses Newton's square root method, above, to get a much closer approximation of the square root value and returns that value ending the fuction.
 - The second half of the programme takes input from the user and returns a square root value.
 - The programme starts with a try/except block to make sure the user enters a correct numerical value.
 If the value is not a number the programme prints an exception message to the screen.
 - The programme asks the user for an input value to calculate the square root of, and assigns it to the variable **i**